9aia/thal/SECURITY.md

 # Security Policy

+At Thal, the security of your data and the integrity of our platform are absolute priorities.
+We are deeply committed to protecting your information and providing a secure online environment for all our users.

+This `SECURITY.md` file outlines the process for reporting security vulnerabilities and details our supported versions.

-## Reporting a Vulnerability
+## 1. Reporting a Vulnerability

+Community collaboration is essential for our security.
+We greatly appreciate your responsible disclosure and value the contributions of security researchers, ethical hackers, and technology enthusiasts.

-If you discover a security vulnerability in this project, please report it as soon as possible.
-We take security seriously and appreciate your responsible disclosure.
+If you discover a security vulnerability in any part of the Thal project, please **do not create a public issue**.
+Instead, **report it immediately** to the email [security@thal.9aia.com](mailto:security@thal.9aia.com).

-To report a vulnerability, please follow these steps:

-1. **Do not create a public issue**.
-Instead, send a private email to [luisfuturist+thal@gmail.com](mailto:luisfuturist+thal@gmail.com).
+In your email, please include the following information:

-2. Provide a detailed description of the vulnerability, including steps to reproduce and any relevant information.
+* A detailed description of the vulnerability.
+* Clear steps to reproduce the issue.
+* Any relevant screenshots, logs, or proof-of-concept code.
+* An assessment of the potential impact.
+* Your contact information for follow-up.
-3. If you're able to provide a patch or a suggested fix, it will be greatly appreciated but is not required.
+* If you can provide a patch or a suggested fix, it will be greatly appreciated, but it is not mandatory.

-We will review your report and work with you to fix the issue as soon as possible.
+We value the contributions of the security community to keep Thal secure.
+All legitimate reports will be thoroughly investigated and addressed with appropriate urgency.

-## Supported Versions
+## 2. Supported Versions

-We actively maintain the most recent minor versions of the last major release.

-Older versions may no longer be supported.
+To ensure maximum security, only the **latest production version** of Thal is officially supported and receives continuous security updates.

+* **Preview and Older Versions**: Pre-release versions and versions older than the latest production release may contain known vulnerabilities and are not actively maintained for security purposes.
+We will try our best to support them, but we cannot guarantee it.
 We encourage you to update to the latest version.

-## Security Updates
+## 3. Security Updates

-We release security updates on a regular basis.
-Ensure that you’re always using the latest stable release by checking the repository for updates.
+We will try our best to release security updates regularly to fix vulnerabilities, enhance protections, and implement new security measures.

-## Security Best Practices
+## 4. Security Best Practices

 To ensure the security of this project, we recommend reviewing the [OWASP Top Ten](https://owasp.org/www-project-top-ten/) and other trusted security resources.

-## Acknowledgements
+## 5. Our Commitment and Acknowledgements to You

-We appreciate your contributions to improving the security of this project.
-If you report a vulnerability, we will acknowledge your contribution (with your permission) in a dedicated contributors' page.
+Our commitment to you:

+* **Prompt Acknowledgment**: We commit to acknowledging receipt of your report as soon as possible, generally within **1 business day**.
+* **Collaboration and Resolution**: We will work with you to validate and resolve the issue with appropriate urgency.
+We will keep you informed of our progress.
+* **Recognition**: We will grant due credit for your contribution, if desired and after the vulnerability has been fixed, in a dedicated contributors section of the project.